astropy/astropy/docs/units/format.rst

 strings using the new `Format String Syntax
 <http://docs.python.org/library/string.html#format-string-syntax>`__.
 New-style format strings use the ``"{}".format()`` syntax.
-Most of the format speficiers are simliar to the old ``%``-style formatting, so things like ``0.003f`` still work, just in the form ``"{:0.003f}".format()``.
+Most of the format specifiers are similar to the old ``%``-style formatting, so things like ``0.003f`` still work, just in the form ``"{:0.003f}".format()``.